phbelov/Transitions/README.md

 # Transitions
-A class which allows you to implement custom animations when transitioning between different view controllers
+A class which allows you to implement custom animations when transitioning between different views.

 ## Description
 There's a project which contains a TransitionManager class which allows you to easily create and use custom animations when transitioning between different views.